andymhaworth/the-photo-365-podcast/src/pages/episodes/index.md

       value: Episodes
       keyName: property
     - name: 'og:description'
+      value: >-
-      value: All episodes of the Photo 365 podcast
+        All episodes of the Photo 365, a podcast about how to be a photographer every day.
       keyName: property
     - name: 'og:image'
       value: /images/Photo%20365%20Cover.jpg